seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 **Arcite**
 Drink a good hearty draught, it breeds good blood, man.
-Do not you feel it thaw you?
+Do not you feel it thaw you? /

 **Palamon**
 / Stay, I'll tell you
-After a draught or two more.
+After a draught or two more. /

 **Arcite**
 / Spare it not,
 The Duke has more, coz.
-Eat now.
+Eat now. /

 **Palamon**
-/ Yes.
+/ Yes. /

-Eats.
+*\[Eats.]*

 **Arcite**
 / I am glad
-You have so good a stomach.
+You have so good a stomach. /

 **Palamon**
 / I am gladder
-I have so good meat to't.
+I have so good meat to't. /

 **Arcite**
 / Is't not mad lodging
-Here in the wild woods, cousin?
+Here in the wild woods, cousin? /

 **Palamon**
 / Yes, for them
-That have wild consciences.
+That have wild consciences. /

 **Arcite**
 / How tastes your victuals?
-Your hunger needs no sauce, I see.
+Your hunger needs no sauce, I see. /

 **Palamon**
 / Not much.
 But if it did, yours is too tart, sweet cousin.
-What is this?
+What is this? /

 **Arcite**
-/ Venison.
+/ Venison. /

 **Palamon**
 / 'Tis a lusty meat.
 Give me more wine.
 Here, Arcite, to the wenches
 We have known in our days!
-The Lord Steward's daughter--
+The Lord Steward's daughter -
-Do you remember her?
+Do you remember her? /

 **Arcite**
 / After you, coz.

 **Palamon**
-She lov'd a black-hair'd man.
+She lov'd a black-hair'd man. /

 **Arcite**
 / She did so; well, sir?

 **Palamon**
-And I have heard some call him Arcite, and--
+And I have heard some call him Arcite, and -

 **Arcite**
-Out with't, faith!
+Out with't, faith! /

 **Palamon**
 / She met him in an arbor:
 What did she there, coz?
 Play o' th' virginals?

 **Arcite**
-Something she did, sir.
+Something she did, sir. /

 **Palamon**
 / Made her groan a month for't;
-Or two, or three, or ten.
+Or two, or three, or ten. /

 **Arcite**
 / The Marshal's sister
 Had her share too, as I remember, cousin,
 Else there be tales abroad.
-You'll pledge her?
+You'll pledge her? /

 **Palamon**
 / Yes.